Ian McCartney

-Sir Ian McCartney (born 25 April 1951) is a British Labour Party politician who served as Member of Parliament (MP) for Makerfield from 1987 and 2010.
+Sir Ian McCartney (born 25 April 1951) is a British Labour Party politician who served as Member of Parliament (MP) for Makerfield from 1987 to 2010.
 McCartney served in Tony Blair's Cabinet from 2003 until 2007, when Gordon Brown became Prime Minister.
 He was made a Knight Bachelor in the 2010 Dissolution Honours List.

 Early life

-He was born in Lennoxtown, Stirlingshire, to Labour MP for East Dunbartonshire Hugh McCartney and his wife, Margaret, a trade unionist.
+He was born in Lennoxtown, Stirlingshire, to future Labour MP for East Dunbartonshire Hugh McCartney and his wife, Margaret, a trade unionist.
 McCartney had two sisters, Irene and Margaret.

 Educated at Lenzie Academy, he left the school at the age of 15 "under a bit of a cloud" without any qualifications.
 He led a paper-boys' strike at the age of fifteen, and had a number of jobs after leaving school, including a seaman, a local government manual worker, and a kitchen worker.
 He was a councillor for Abram ward in Wigan from 1982 to 1987.